 Leases - the Corporation leases real estate for use in its operations under operating leases.
-The Corporation's leases have remaining lease terms ranging from less than 1 year to 8 years, some of which include options to extend or to terminate the leases.
+The Corporation's leases have remaining lease terms ranging from less than 1 year to 7 years, some of which include options to extend or to terminate the leases.
 For the majority of leases entered into, the Corporation has concluded it is not reasonably certain that it would exercise the options to extend the lease or terminate the lease.
 Therefore, as of the lease commencement date, the lease terms generally do not include these options.
 The Corporation includes options to extend the lease when it is reasonably certain that it will exercise those options.

-The following table presents the components of lease cost and supplemental information as of June 30, 2023 (in millions).
+The following table presents the supplemental information as of December 31, 2023 (in millions).